davemrunal/PageReplacementPFF/README.md

 # PageReplacementPFF
-Implementation of Page Fault Frequency(PFF) algorithm for page replacement in Operating Systems
+Implementation of Page Fault Frequency(PFF) algorithm in Java for page replacement in Operating Systems